Destination Fall Creek Takes Root

 From an ecological standpoint, the massive project accomplished the following:

-- Replace invasive plant species with riparian plantings to help provide habitat
+- Replace invasive plant species with riparian plantings to help provide habitat to native wildlife

 - Increase biodiversity of native plants and animals